CalcagnoLoic/invoice-app-server/README.md

 🛑With docker compose, locally, the database is persisted but not made available on github.
 To access the data in the database, you'll find a file called `data.sql` in the app folder.
 To use it, start docker compose and connect to the Adminer service. 🛑

-To connect to the database service, simply write these environment variables to a file named `.env` at the root of backend folder and in the app folder.
+To connect to the database service, simply write these environment variables to a file named `.env` at the root of app folder.
 These variables is dummy data.
 During the development phase, these variables will no longer be available.

 ```
 MARIADB_USER=admin@invoice-app